mdeacey/facebook-gpt-shopify/docs/3_shopify_data_sync/3_2_implementing_daily_polling.md

-Below is the complete Subchapter 3.2, which focuses on implementing daily polling as a backup to the primary webhook system in your FastAPI application.
-This subchapter ensures your sales bot’s data stays synchronized with Shopify even if webhooks fail, without including any DigitalOcean-specific code (as requested).
-Since we’re updating `app.py` and `shopify_integration/utils.py`, I’ve included the full updated files to avoid confusion, based on the provided starting directory structure and files.
+You’re absolutely right—since the tests for both webhooks and polling are now integrated into the OAuth flow and executed in a production-like context, we can consolidate them into a single Subchapter 1.3: Tests.
+This simplifies the structure, aligning with your goal of a seamless, flow-based testing approach.
+Let’s update the subchapters accordingly.

+First, here’s the updated Subchapter 1.2: Setting Up Shopify Polling for Data Consistency, which focuses solely on setting up the polling system without testing logic (that will move to 1.3).

 ---

-### Subchapter 3.2: Implementing Daily Polling for Data Consistency
+### Updated Subchapter 1.2: Setting Up Shopify Polling for Data Consistency

+# Subchapter 1.2: Setting Up Shopify Polling for Data Consistency

-#### Introduction
+## Introduction
-While webhooks provide real-time updates from Shopify, it’s prudent to have a backup mechanism to ensure your sales bot’s data remains consistent, even if webhooks fail (e.g., due to network issues or missed events).
-In this subchapter, we’ll implement a daily polling system that runs once a day to fetch and sync data for all authenticated Shopify shops.
-This polling acts as a secondary check to guarantee data accuracy, complementing the webhook system set up in Subchapter 3.1.
+While webhooks provide real-time Shopify updates, a daily polling mechanism ensures your sales bot’s data remains consistent as a backup.
+This subchapter guides you through setting up a polling system in your FastAPI application, scheduling it to run once daily to fetch data for all authenticated shops.

-#### Prerequisites
+## Prerequisites
-- Completed Subchapter 3.1: Setting Up Shopify Webhooks.
+- Completed Subchapter 1.1: Setting Up Shopify Webhooks.
+- Your FastAPI application is running locally or in a production-like environment.
+- Shopify API credentials (`SHOPIFY_API_KEY`, `SHOPIFY_API_SECRET`, `SHOPIFY_REDIRECT_URI`, `SHOPIFY_WEBHOOK_ADDRESS`) are set.
-- APScheduler installed (`pip install apscheduler`).
+- `apscheduler` is installed (`pip install apscheduler`).
-- Shopify access tokens stored in environment variables (e.g., `SHOPIFY_ACCESS_TOKEN_yourshop_myshopify_com`).

 ---

-#### Step 1: Update `shopify_integration/utils.py` with the Daily Polling Function
+## Step 1: Update `shopify_integration/utils.py` with the Daily Polling Function
-We’ll add an asynchronous `daily_poll()` function to `shopify_integration/utils.py` that:
-1. Retrieves all authenticated Shopify shops from environment variables.
-2. Fetches the latest data for each shop using the Shopify API.
-3. Preprocesses the data (if needed).
-4. Logs the action (for now, as a placeholder).

-Here’s the updated `shopify_integration/utils.py`:
+Add a `daily_poll()` function to fetch and process data for authenticated shops as a backup sync.

+**Updated File: `shopify_integration/utils.py`**
 ```python
 import os
 import hmac